seanthegeek/seanthegeek.github.io/_posts/2024-08-21-ghidra-setup-guide.md

 #### Ghidrathon

-The CAPA scripts are Python scripts that require [Ghidrathon](https://github.com/mandiant/ghidrathon?tab=readme-ov-file#installing-ghidrathon) to be installed so that
+The CAPA scripts require [Ghidrathon](https://github.com/mandiant/ghidrathon?tab=readme-ov-file#installing-ghidrathon) to be installed so that
-Ghidra can run python scripts.
+Ghidra can run Python 3 scripts.
 Here's how to do that:

 1. Download the latest [release](https://github.com/mandiant/Ghidrathon/releases) and unzip it.
 2. `cd` to the extracted directory.